victronenergy/node-red-contrib-victron/README.md

 1. Upon initialization, the Victron Config Node initializes a VictronClient and SystemConfiguration instances.
 VictronClient connects to the Venus D-Bus and starts maintaining a cache of available services.

-2. When a user modifies a node (e.g. battery node), the node fetches the available services (measurements) from the SystemConfiguration cache and renders relevant inputs to the edit view.
+2. When a user modifies a node (e.g. battery node), the node fetches the available dbus services from the local SystemConfiguration cache and renders relevant inputs to the edit view.

 3. When a node is deployed, they either subscribe a message handler to the VictronClient or start publishing data to a desired D-Bus path.